Raducanu knocked out of Australian Open

 But, at 3-2 after Kovinic had responded by winning two games, the Briton took a medical timeout for treatment on the affected hand.

-Raducanu double faulted on her return and looked tentative as Kovinic broke again to level and complete the turnaround by winning five games in a row.
+Raducanu double faulted on her return and looked tentative as Kovinic broke again to level and completed the turnaround by winning five games in a row.

 A toiling Raducanu strung together a series of cleverly constructed points to break for the third time, but that resistance was short lived as Kovinic closed out the set.